 Meetings are held bi-monthly on the second Wednesday of the month at Youth ConneXions (Suite 2, Level 1, Box Hill Centro South, Box Hill 3128) from 10.30 to 12pm.
 At each meeting a guest speaker presents on a service or program that may benefit young people within Whitehorse

 The Youth Issues Network also has a pool of funding available to be accessed by members.
-Programs are funded up to a maximum of $1500 and application forms are available from Jules on 9898 9340.
-To be eligible for the funding your submission must meet the following criteria:
+Refer to the funding section below for more information.

 The Q-East Alliance is committed to improving the health and wellbeing of same sex attracted and gender diverse (SSAGD) young people in the eastern region.
 Consisting of community development and youth workers, the Q-East Alliance provides resources for professionals working with SSAGD young people.